TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin/ExtensionIntegration.rst

 Extension integration
 =====================

-This section describes how an extension author can get his extension setup at Crowdin.
+This section describes how an extension author can get his extension setup at `Crowdin`:pn:.

 .. tip::

    **Important to know**

-   - Your extension must be on GitHub, BitBucket or GitLab
+   - Your extension must be on `GitHub`:pn:, BitBucket or `GitLab`:pn:
    - Currently TYPO3 can only handle one branch/version for languages, more to that later.

 Setup